tallguyjenks/DevLog/pages/tqdm.md

 ---

 - [GitHub Repo](https://github.com/tqdm/tqdm) | [Docs](https://tqdm.github.io/)
-- Wrap an iterable in the function for an aesthetic progress bar:
+- Wrap an itterable in the function for an aesthetic progress bar:
 	-
 	  ```python
 	  from tqdm import tqdm